driftyco/ionic-web-analytics/README.md

 #### config.errorHandler

 A `function` that will be called on error and passed the corresponding BigQuery error object.
+Logs the error by default.

 #### config.projectId